MikeTannenbaum/digital-garden-jekyll-template/_notes/Obsidian is for tending my digital garden.md

 The tool is designed for [[networked thinking]] and automatically connects notes with one another to help you build out your [[web of thinking]] by writing similarly to how we think: non-linearly.

 [[Non-linear writing’s ability to jump from sentence to sentence, idea to idea, changes the way the mind thinks through ideas]].
 Obsidian helps you ride the waves of your thoughts, clicking from one idea to the next, writing a bit here and a bit there, while encouraging you to connect you notes with one another to help build out ideas.
+It's a wonderful tool for practicing [[zoom-in-zoom-out thinking]].

 > *This note is part of a small series highlighting [[my digital ecosystem]].
 If you want to setup your own, here is a walkthrough on how to setup this system: [[Obsidian Jekyll workflow]]*